Within the CRM there are 3 methods for setting a delivery charge:

 - Use entirely Custom Delivery Charges via a Custom Code deployed as a Custom API

-The first two methods are supported out of the box and provide the vast majority of requirements, leaving the third to be used for very complex requirements.
+The first 2 methods are supported as standard and provide the vast majority of requirements, leaving the third to be used for very complex requirements.
 Please contact our Customer Services team if you require custom delivery charges.
-This article will focus on configuring Automatic Delivery Charges within the CRM.

 Step 1: Navigate to the Settings Centre

 To edit your Delivery Charges, click on the cog icon in the bottom left-hand corner to take you to the Settings Centre.

 Once in the Settings Centre, navigate to the Sales page.
 Here, you'll have the Delivery Charges configure option.

 To configure Automatic Calculations, choose the 'Standard Option' from the Automatic Calculations drop-down.

 By choosing the Standard option, you'll then be able to click on the Configure link to start setting your Automatic Delivery Charges.
 You can also choose whether the Automatic Calculations will be available for either all users or just CRM Admin users.

 Once you've clicked the Click to Configure link, you'll be taken to the Configure Delivery Charge window.
 To add a New Delivery Charge, click on the plus icon in the top right-hand corner.